Roy's Teaching Materials

 self education.
 For any other purpose, you must seek Roy's permission

-This year, because of the pandemic, the courses will be taught via Microsoft
+This year, like last year, the courses will be taught via Microsoft

 Teams.
 As usual, they are open to everyone.
-However, this year
+However, in order

-it will be necessary for you to contact Roy via his IIT email
+for you to participate, it will be necessary for you to contact Roy via his

-(firstname.lastname@example.org) if you wish to attend, because the links for the
+IIT email (email@example.com) if you wish to attend because the links

-classes will not be made public.
-Do this at least two days before the
+for the classes will not be made public.
+Do this at least two days

-start of the course.
-University of Genoa students wishing to earn
+before the start of the course.
+University of Genoa students wishing to

-credits for taking these courses should register in the usual way via the
+earn credits for taking these courses should both register in the usual

 Introduction to Spatial (6D) Vectors